WORK IN PROGRESS

 - to take at least one visible equipment slot, which normally means making a body part invisible (example: open helms replace the "hair" slot, closed helms replace the "head" slot).
 More on slots:

 When making skinned meshes for other body parts, the body slot used by the "Body Part" object in the CS matters.
 Example: to make skinned equipment based on the Neck slot, the main node under Bip01 must be named "Tri Neck", and each NiTriShape in it named "Tri Neck 0", "Tri Neck 1"..., numbered starting from 0 and without skipping any numbers.
 When a mesh is skinned to Bip01, no shapes will be rendered outside of those that are parented to Bip01 and that follow the above name convention.
+Equipment can only be skinned to bones found in the NPC's animation file.
+If equipment has bones of its own that the NPC doesn't have, meshes can be parented to them (segmented animation), but there can't be any skinning in the file or they won't be rendered.

 In Blender skinning is applied with the Weight Painting mode.
 Both the new and old plugins for Blender (2.49b and 2.78/2.79) can export skinned meshes.
+Each vertex can have influence from no more than 4 bones.

 Morrowind uses two main types of animation: keyframes and controllers.